liorghub/SONiC/doc/ztp/inband_ztp.md

 - The first interface to provide provisioning data will be used and any provisioning data provided by other interfaces is ignored.

 ## 2.2 Configuration and management requirements
-- Provisioning over in-band network is enabled by default when the ZTP package is included.
+- In-band ZTP is enabled by default when the ZTP package is included.
-- By default in-band ZTP is enabled, user can disable it by adding "feat-inband" : false to /host/ztp/ztp_cfg.json.
+- User can disable in-band ZTP by adding "feat-inband" : false to /host/ztp/ztp_cfg.json.
 - In-band ZTP requires registration of 2 new traps, SAI_HOSTIF_TRAP_TYPE_DHCP_L2 and SAI_HOSTIF_TRAP_TYPE_DHCPV6_L2 traps.
-Traps should be enabled when ZTP starts and disabled when ZTP finishes.
+Traps should be enabled when ZTP starts and disabled when it finishes.

 # 3 Modules design

 ![In-band ZTP modules](images/modules-design.svg)

-Service config-setup creates ZTP configuration, interface-config create DHCP configuration, SWSS registers the required traps and then ZTP is doing the work.
+Service config-setup creates ZTP configuration, interface-config is in charge of DHCP, SWSS registers the required traps and then ZTP is doing the work.
 More details on each service in the following chapters.

 ## 3.1 ZTP provision over in-band network on init